Updated April 2026 · USAspending.gov data

 Biggest Government Contractors: Who Gets the Money

-The federal government spends over $700 billion annually on contracts — buying everything from fighter jets to IT consulting to office supplies.
-A relatively small number of companies receive the bulk of that spending.
-Here are the 25 largest federal contractors ranked by total obligations from USASpending.gov.
+The federal government obligated over $700 billion in contracts in FY2024, buying everything from fighter jets to cybersecurity consulting to Medicare administration.
+A relatively small group of companies absorbs the bulk of that spending — the top 5 alone account for roughly 12% of the national total.
+Here are the 25 largest federal contractors ranked by total obligations from USAspending.gov, the official federal spending database.

 Top 25 Federal Contractors by Total Obligations